 - Discuss menstrual irregularities (or sudden fluctuations in body weight) with your physician.

 An environment that makes the female athlete feel safe and comfortable encourages honest conversations that help identify underlying problems.
 If you suspect that someone in your family has some of the symptoms associated with the triad, seek medical attention immediately.
 Physical therapy is an important part of long-term treatment of this condition.
 In fact, physical therapy can help most individuals to live a healthy, improved quality of life.
 Call us today to schedule an appointment.
 Your success is our success.

-If you would like to have a consultation about your condition with the doctor, we offer a Free 20-Minute Consultation.
+If you would like to have an appointment about your condition with the doctor, we offer a Free 20-Minute Discovery-Visit her at Balance in Motion Physical Therapy of NYC – Midtown East.
 Or call (347) 535-5354 for questions.